-This chapter firstly considers why people need to park as this is fundamental to understanding how the issues should be addressed.
-It then moves on to consider the impacts that peoples' parking choices have, as many parking issues are common in numerous towns and cities.
-It then considers parking within Belfast city centre, examining parking supply, location and the current approach to policy.
-This chapter also details the consultation that has taken place in preparation of this strategy.
+It is important to consider why people need to park as this is fundamental to understanding how the issues should be addressed and also the impacts that peoples' parking choices have, as many parking issues are common in numerous towns and cities.
+The review considers parking within Belfast city centre, examining parking supply, location and the current approach to policy.